 NRCS will continue to analyse and remove the systemic organisational barriers to designated groups' advancement and encourage diversity in all levels of the organisation.
-Programmes such as a new Employment Equity Plan and Employment Equity strategies become vital in ensuring a diverse workforce.
+Programmes such as a new Employment Equity Plan and Employment Equity efforts are vital in ensuring a diverse workforce.

-A comprehensive approach to personal and professional development is necessary so that the NRCS can create the career opportunities and reward structures that contribute to ongoing job satisfaction and, hence, retention.
+A comprehensive approach to personal and professional development through the Integrated Talent Management Programme is necessary for the NRCS to create an environment conducive for both organisational development as well as individual career development that will contribute to ongoing job satisfaction and improve retention of employees.